University Tips Blog

 Typically, our team uses copywriting best practice to enhance the readability of your article, such as occasional language and structural edits.
 This makes the article more audience-friendly, accessible, and suitable for being read online.

-We plan to launch the guide by Monday 3 March 2025 - the day before the first UCAS fair in Manchester!
+We plan to launch the guide on Tuesday 3 March 2026 to coincide with the first UCAS fair of the year.

 And remember...

-We have a series of other free online guides packed with advice written by school liaison practitioners, including our new Practitioners’ Guide.
+We have a series of other free online guides packed with advice written by student recruitment, marketing, and outreach professionals, including our popular Practitioners’ Guide.

-Please do share these with your audiences and contacts to support your school liaison activity.
+Please do share these with your audiences and contacts to support your student recruitment, marketing, and outreach activity.

 Looking for further development opportunities?